-On the Majacraft scotch tension spinning wheels, the correct position for the spinning head is about half an inch below the top bolt in the handle.
+On the Majacraft scotch tension spinning wheels, the correct position for the spinning head is about 10mm below the top bolt in the handle.
 In this position, the belt is tight on the smallest pulley groove and the largest wheel groove.
 The ratio can be altered with no further adjustment required.